oconnor663/jacko.io/posts/snooze.md

 }
 ```

-Again there's only one lock here, and this non-async `foo` definitely releases
+Again there's only one lock here, and this non-async `foo` always releases it
-it after 10 ms. It's _impossible_ for this function to participate in a
+after 10 ms. It should be _impossible_ for this function to participate in a
-deadlock, right?
+deadlock.
+Right?

 Well...sort of.
+I don't think we'd ever _blame_ `foo` for a deadlock.
+But it is
-Technically we can still deadlock with `foo`, if we kill the
+possible to deadlock with `foo`, if we somehow kill the thread it's running on.
-thread it's running on.
-The Windows `TerminateThread` function [warns us about
+The Windows `TerminateThread` function [warns us about this][terminatethread]:
-this][terminatethread]: "If the target thread owns a critical section, the
+"If the target thread owns a critical section, the critical section will not be
-critical section will not be released."[^dangerous] The classic cause of this
+released."[^dangerous] The classic cause of these problems on Unix is `fork`,
-problem on Unix is `fork`, which copies the whole address space of the parent
-process but only one of its running threads.[^fork_example][^fork] There's
+which copies the whole address space of a process but only one of its running
-nothing a function like `foo` can realistically do to protect itself from these
+threads.[^fork_example][^fork] There's nothing a function like `foo` can
+realistically do to protect itself from this,[^cleanup] so instead "Don't kill
-problems,[^cleanup] so instead "Don't kill threads" is a general rule.
+threads" is a general rule.

 [terminatethread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminatethread